Student Org Contact List

 Sling Health - Ann Arbor

 Sling Health is a student-run group that facilitates bio-engineering design and entrepreneurship on campus.
 This incubator brings together student teams from various backgrounds to address medical issues and improve healthcare.
 Teams are made up of health focused students, such as medical, engineering, law, and business students, to bring their expertise to the problems facing healthcare today.
-Our four objectives for what students will attain as a part of Idea Labs at UM are as follows.
+Our four objectives for what students will attain as a part of Sling Health at UM are as follows.

 1. To learn about medical entrepreneurship in a multidisciplinary context, with engineering, medical business, and legal perspectives, while gaining team leadership and technical experience.